pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ...
        // ManagedResourceDrivers is a list of resource driver names that are managed
        // by this extender.
 A pod will be sent to the extender on the Filter, Prioritize
-       // and Bind (if the extender is the binder) phases iff the pod requests at least
+       // and Bind (if the extender is the binder) phases if and only if the pod requests
-       // one ResourceClaim for which the resource driver name in the corresponding
+       // at least one ResourceClaim for which the resource driver name in the corresponding
        // ResourceClass is listed here.
 In addition, the builtin dynamic resources
        // plugin will skip setting SuitableNodes for claims managed by the extender
        // if the extender has a FilterVerb.